spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-map-filters.md

    ![Cluster list view](/clusters_cluster-management_cluster-map-filters_cluster-list-view.webp)

-3. Click on the **Environment** drop-down list and select a cluster type.
+3. Click on the **Environment** drop-down Menu and select a cluster type.
 The cluster list displays matching clusters.

-4. Click on the **Status** drop-down list and select the **Running** status.
+4. Click on the **Status** drop-down Menu and select the **Running** status.
 The cluster list displays clusters matching the selected cluster type and status.
 You can combine as many filters as you require.
 Only clusters that satisfy all filter requirements are displayed.